mmesh/.github/CONTRIBUTING.md

 While the DCO sign-off asserts a contributor's right to make their contribution, the GPG signature is required to cryptographically offer a stronger assurance of the contributor's identity.

 [More extensive documentation](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification) of this subject is available from GitHub.

+### Additional Notes

+Pseudonymous or anonymous contributions are permissible, but you must be reachable at the email provided in the Signed-off-by line.

+We encourage contributors to modify CONTRIBUTORS.md to add your name and copyright date to the list of people who have contributed to the Project.

 ## Community